Meta menu:

 Molecular Traumatology

-The Molecular Traumatology Group investigates the molecular and cellular bases of clinically relevant questions in musculoskeletal surgery, focusing on pharmacologically exploitable signaling events.
+Molecular Traumatology investigates the molecular and cellular basis of clinically relevant issues in musculoskeletal surgery with a focus on the interaction of the nervous system with bone.

 You are here:

-The role of the circadian clock in bone healing
+The role of the circadian clock in the bone